eddrive/aurora_ndi_ros2_driver/README.md

 This branch provides a complete Docker containerized setup for the NDI Aurora tracking system.
 Everything you need is included:

 * Pre-configured Docker environment with ROS2 Humble
-* Automatic Aurora driver installation from the `ros2-package` branch
+* Automatic Aurora driver cloning and building from the `ros2-package` branch during Docker build
-* Example configuration files
 * GUI support for RViz2 and rqt tools
-* Volume mounting for development and data persistence
+* Volume mounting for device access and X11 forwarding

 **Perfect for:**
 - Quick testing and evaluation